srjilarious/argunaught/ReadMe.md

 Where the sub-command will be provided the parse result so it can look at parameters and options on its own.

-You can look at option results (including their parameters) in the `ParseResult::options` vector:
+You can look at options that were parsed results (including their parameters) in the `ParseResult::options` vector of `OptionResult`s:

 ```
 parseResult.options[ii];
 ```

-and you can see any positional arguments with:
+Finally, you can also see any positional arguments with:

 ```
 parseResult.positionalArgs[ii]
 ```

 ## Some Notes on Usage

 Options can take parameters as seen above with `-g` taking 1 parameter.
 You can also define an option to take an unknown number of parameters with `-1`.
+These option parameters are read up to the next option or in the case of it being the last option before positional arguments, before a standalone `--`.

-Positional arguments start once the last option's parameters are full or with a separate `--` to mark the end of options.
-E.g. `my_tool sub -a blah -- one two three` would count `one`, `two`, and `three` as positonal arguments even though the `-a` option takes an unknown number of arguments itself.
+Therefore, positional arguments start once the last option's parameters are full or with a separate `--` to mark the end of options.
+E.g. `my_tool sub -a blah -- one two three` would count `one`, `two`, and `three` as positonal arguments even if the `-a` option takes an unknown number of arguments itself.